 Surgical Management and Short-Term Functional Outcomes in Moderate-to-Severe Traumatic Brain Injury: A Prospective Observational Study

-TBI Surgical Management and Outcomes
+Surgical Management and Outcomes in Moderate-to-Severe TBI

 Authors